sandeepvja/k-stream/README.md

 required.
 KStream can handle good amount of throughput (50,000 messages pe second with micro batch enabled) in a fault tolerable manner with a  very minimal amount of latency (2 ~ 5 ms)

-Project uses two external libraries [confluent-kafka-go](https://github.com/confluentinc/confluent-kafka-go) and [sarama](https://github.com/Shopify/sarama) for consumers and producers
+Project uses two external libraries [sarama](https://github.com/Shopify/sarama) for consumers and producers

 ## Stream Components